Harvey-Moth/Comp3010/README.md

 This report will cover the analysis of the dataset BOTSv3.
 Analysis was performed by the tool "Splunk" which allows filtering and formatting of data in large datasets, using this tool we can audit and analyse the operations performed captured in the dataset, who they were performed by, when they were performed and information about the technical specifics behind the users and tools used.

 ---
-# SOC Roles & Incident Handling Reflection (10%) - 392 words
+# SOC Roles & Incident Handling Reflection
-_(Reflect on how SOC tiers, responsibilities, and incident handling methodologies relate to the BOTSv3 exercise.
-Discuss prevention, detection, response, and recovery phases.)_

 There are three Tiers to SOC analysts, below I will highlight their roles and how they relate to the BOTSv3 exercise.
 ## SOC Analyst Tiers Overview